-In preparation for the Rite of Election and of the Call to Continuing Conversion (March 5), many parishes (or groups of parishes) offer retreats for their catechumens and candidates.
-For those parishes that do not offer a retreat in the parish, there will be three retreats open to catechumens and candidates on the morning of Saturday, February 25: at St. Peter Parish in Stevens Point, St. Mary Parish in Altoona, and the Shrine of Our Lady of Guadalupe in La Crosse.
+In preparation for the Rite of Election and of the Call to Continuing Conversion, many parishes (or groups of parishes) offer retreats for their catechumens and candidates.
+For those parishes that do not offer a retreat in the parish, there will be three retreats open to catechumens and candidates: at St. Peter Parish in Stevens Point, St. Mary Parish in Altoona, and the Shrine of Our Lady of Guadalupe in La Crosse.
 While the morning’s schedule will vary slightly from place to place, each will begin around 8:00 and conclude with lunch at noon.
 Contents will include:

 • Three spiritual talks on 1) the meaning of Lent as a time of preparation for participating in the Paschal Mystery, 2) the meaning of the Apostolic Church and the Church today (in light of their meeting Bishop Callahan, a successor to the apostles), and 3) participating in the Rite of Election, focusing on the questions and prayers it contains.

 • Mass and group prayer.

 Please encourage those in your RCIA process to reserve this date.

 RCIA Godparents and Sponsors

 As we approach a time in the liturgical year that sees an increased number of baptisms and confirmation, the Office of Sacred Worship receives a number of questions about qualifications for godparents and sponsors.
 These can be found, among other places, in the Code of Canon Law.

 Canon 872: Insofar as possible, a person to be baptized is to be given a sponsor who assists an adult in Christian initiation or together with the parents presents an infant for baptism.
 A sponsor also helps the baptized person to lead a Christian life in keeping with baptism and to fulfill faithfully the obligations inherent in it.